anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-input-schema-copy-1.md

   • Monthly Input: All dates must be the first day of the month."
 * [ ] **Consistent Data Granularity:** Ensure that the granularity (daily, weekly, monthly) is consistent throughout the dataset.
 * [ ] **Data is rolled back to the past date.** For example all the data start from 1st Jan 2024 (which is a Monday) to 7th Jan 2024, should  be rolled back to 2024-01-01 (in case of weekly data)
-* [ ] "**Data Range:** Ensure the data is atleast for 1 year in case of weekly data and daily data, Incase of monthly data the data should be atleast for 3 years.\
+* [ ] "**Data Range:** 2 years of historical data is recommended in case of weekly data and daily data.
+For monthly aggregation, 3 years of historical data is recommended.
-  Note : Recommended range of data should be for 2 years for weekly and daily."
-* [ ] **Handling Missing Data:** Use appropriate techniques to handle missing data, such as interpolation or rolling averages. \[You can reach out to Lifesight Marketing Science team for any support here)
+* [ ] **Handling Missing Data:** Use appropriate techniques to handle missing data, such as interpolation or rolling averages.
+(Reach out to your dedicated Marketing Science team for support)
 * [ ] "**Completeness:** There should be no missing dates in the data.\
   Example: For weekly data, each week must have a corresponding date."
 * [ ] "**Missing Values:** If a channel was not used, populate its columns with 0.
 (There should be no NULL / Empty cells in the file)\